ogierpaul/UdacityDendCapstone/dags/Readme.md

 ## Purpose
 - Store Dags to be Run in Airflow

-## Initialization Files
-- Create the connections
-- Create the Variables
-- Create the schemas in Redshift
-- #TODO: Review and complete

 ## Ingestion and Transformation Dags
 - 4 Folders `cpv`, `decp`, `infogreffe`, `siren`